xcdl/xcdl.github.io-source/pages/home.md

 ---
 layout: main
-title:  Welcome to XCDL!
+title:  "The XCDL component framework"
 permalink: /
 author: Liviu Ionescu
 ---

 ## Introduction

-The [XCDL project](https://github.com/xcdl) defines an **eXtensible Component Definition Language** (CDL) and implements tools to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
-It is inspired by eCos CDL and also plans to incorporate some ARM CMSIS Pack concepts.
-The primary projects to benefit from XCDL are [µOS++ IIIe](http://micro-os-plus.livius.net/) (as content for the components), [xPacks](https://github.com/xpacks) (as repository for packs) and [GNU ARM Eclipse](http://gnuarmeclipse.github.io/)  (as graphical tools to manage the components).
+The [XCDL project](https://github.com/xcdl) defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
+It is inspired by eCos CDL and also incorporates some ARM CMSIS Pack concepts.
+The primary projects to benefit from XCDL are:

+- [xPacks](https://github.com/xpacks) (as repository for packages/components)
+- [µOS++ IIIe](http://micro-os-plus.livius.net/) (as content for the components)
+- [GNU ARM Eclipse](http://gnuarmeclipse.github.io/)  (as graphical tools to manage the components).

 This project is hosted on [GitHub](https://github.com/xcdl).